WireSock Secure Connect — wiresock-client.exe

 Here’s an enhanced explanation of the differences between running WireSock VPN Client in application mode versus service mode:

-Running WireSock VPN Client as a regular application is straightforward and suitable for most users.
-However, it’s important to note that in this mode, the VPN client will only manage network routing for processes initiated by the user currently logged in.
-Any system-level processes or those started by other users will not be affected and will continue to use the default network interface.
+Running WireSock Secure Connect as a regular application is suitable for most users.
+In this mode, the VPN client only manages network routing for processes initiated by the currently logged-in user.
+System-level processes or those started by other users are not affected and continue to use the default network interface.

-Alternatively, installing WireSock VPN Client as a Windows service allows it to operate at the system level.
-This means it can manage network routing for all processes on the system, regardless of which user started them.
-This mode is particularly useful if you require VPN connectivity across multiple user accounts or for services running in the background.
+Installing WireSock Secure Connect as a Windows service allows it to operate at the system level.
+It can manage network routing for all processes on the system, regardless of which user started them.
+This mode is useful when VPN connectivity is required across multiple user accounts or for background services.

 Key Consideration: